asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 ## Concurrency

-If you have read this far, I think you already have some idea about concurrency.
-If not, it simply translates to running multiple tasks simultaneously.
+Since you're reading this blog, I think, you already have some idea about concurrency.
+If not, it simply translates to running multiple tasks or processes simultaneously.
 There's another similar concept named parallelism.
-But that's another topic, if you wanna learn more keep your eye on Vivasoft blog.
+But that's another topic, if you wanna learn more in detail with technical jargon, keep your eye on Vivasoft blog or subscribe to our newsletter.
 Too keen to wait?
 It's just a Google search or ChatGPT prompt away.
 Come back here after you do that.

 ## Goroutines